 In this paper, we argue that the similarity of political views promotes trust and bonding, and when the CEO and board enjoy greater political homophily, the CEO is encouraged to share adverse information with the board in a timely manner.
-We construct a measure of political homophily between the CEO and the board (the Political Homophily Index (PHI)) using an individual's political donations.
+We construct a measure of political homophily between the CEO and the board (the Political Homophily Index, PHI) using an individual's political donations.
 We find that firms' stock price crash risk decreases in PHI, which suggests that future negative outcomes are prevented via timely information sharing and the prompt addressing of problems.
 The results are robust when we instrument the PHI using acquisitions of local television stations by the Sinclair Broadcast Group, known for its strong Republican-leaning views.

 As evidence of information sharing, we show that insider trading profits are higher for independent directors when PHI is higher, suggesting that the directors do receive more information from the CEO.
-As evidence of corrective actions, we find that when PHI is higher, the firm is more likely to divest previously acquired assets that exhibited low performance.
+As evidence of corrective actions, we find that when PHI is higher, the firm is more likely to divest previously acquired assets that exhibited low performance, and to write down loss-making assets.
 Finally, we show that stronger shareholder governance is a necessary condition for the positive effect of a friendly board on information sharing: the effect of PHI on crash risks is only significant in firms with stronger shareholder rights (higher institutional ownership or lower E-index).
 Correspondingly, we find that higher PHI leads to lower CEO turnover-performance sensitivity, which is consistent with the "downside protection" provided by friendly boards, but such downside protection is absent in the subsample of strong shareholder governance.
 These results are consistent with the view that it is in the CEO's interest to share adverse information with a friendly board and to address problems in a timely manner when she may not enjoy "downside protection".
-Finally, we find that while for firms with weaker shareholder rights, increases in PHI are associated with lower firm value, there is no effect of PHI on firm value in firms with strong shareholder governance.
+Finally, we find that while for firms with weaker shareholder rights, increases in PHI are associated with lower firm value, there is no effect of PHI on firm value in firms with strong shareholder governance, suggesting that the benefits of information sharing associated with friendly board can offset the costs of weak monitoring.